 President Evo Morales was received in France as President-elect in January 2006.
 He returned for official visits in May 2006, February 2009 and November 2015.
 He carried out a working visit to France on 12 and 13 March 2013 and participated in the One Planet Summit on 12 December 2017.
 Mr Jean-Pierre Bel, the President’s Personal Envoy for Latin America and the Caribbean, visited La Paz from 6 to 8 March 2017 to participate in high-level meetings with local authorities.
 Evo Morales and Emmanuel Macron spoke on the sidelines of the United Nations General Assembly in September 2019.

 At ministerial level, the French Minister of Foreign Affairs and International Development, Mr Laurent Fabius, met with President Evo Morales on the sidelines of COP20 and to prepare COP21, respectively in Lima in December 2014, and Cochabamba, in October 2015.
-The Bolivian Minister of Foreign Affairs, Mr David Choquehuanca, has visited France on several occasions in January and July 2008, January 2011, October 2012, and November 2013.
-During these last two visits, he was received by the Minister for Foreign Affairs.
+The Bolivian Minister of Foreign Affairs, Mr David Choquehuanca, has visited France on several occasions: in January and July 2008, January 2011, October 2012, and November 2013.
+During these last two visits, he was received by the Minister of Foreign Affairs.

 The Bolivian Minister of Planning and Development, Mr René Orellana, made a working visit to France from 12 to 15 December 2016.
 During his visit, he met with Mr Matthias Fekl, Minister of State for Foreign Trade, the Promotion of Tourism and French Nationals Abroad, and with Mr Jean-Pierre Bel.
 The Bolivian Public Works Minister, Mr Milton Claros, made a working visit to France from 26 to 28 January 2017.
 On this occasion he met Mr Alain Vidalies, Minister of State for Transport, Marine Affairs and Fisheries and held discussions with representatives of the AFD.

 Trade between France and Bolivia remains nominal but it is fast increasing.
-The total value of trade has varied between €119 million and €187 million over the last five years with volatility largely due to the fluctuating cost of raw materials.
-In 2017, France and Bolivia traded €144 million in goods, an increase of 28% on 2016.
+The total value of trade has varied between €119 million and €187 million over the last five years, with volatility largely due to the fluctuating cost of raw materials.
+In 2018, our two countries traded €178 million in goods, versus €144 million in 2017.
 French investment, which is estimated at over US$500 million, could more than double with the involvement of Total (development of the Incahuasi gas field).

 The geographical isolation of this small market also explains low direct sales, because many French products found in Bolivia are imported and distributed from neighbouring countries (Chile, Peru and Brazil), and are not included in bilateral statistics.

-French exports reached €63.1 million in 2017, a nominal change on 2016 (up 2.4%).
+French exports reached €66.8 million in 2018, a nominal change on 2017.

 In 2017, France’s imports from Bolivia increased by 59.3%.

-These imports are mainly mining products which totalled €52.5 million in 2017 (65% of France’s total imports from Bolivia).
-Agricultural and agrifood products accounted for 19% of France’s imports and organic chemistry products only represented 4.4% following a second year of decline (down 72.4%).
+These imports are mainly mining products which totalled €85 million in 2018 (76% of France’s total imports from Bolivia).
+Agricultural and agrifood products account for 16% of France’s imports and organic chemicals only 3.1% (in decline decline for several years).

 Cultural, scientific and technical cooperation